top of page

 Instruments recommended to identify dementia in the LOAD population may not sufficiently be sensitive to accurately detect early stages of the disease in individuals with Down syndrome and other criteria also need to be adapted for adults with Down syndrome.
 The purpose of this effort to formulate a statement that can serve as a guide for determining equivalent eligibility for adults with Down syndrome (as well as for adults with other intellectual disability) by offering alternative measures, criteria, and processes

-An international experts working group has be assembled and asked to define the equivalencies for instruments used with the general population, but inappropriate for use with persons with lifelong intellectual disability.
-The group began its work in February 2023 and is expect to complete its recommendations by June 2023.
+An international experts working group was assembled and asked to define the equivalencies for instruments used with the general population, but inappropriate for use with persons with lifelong intellectual disability.
+The group began its work in February 2023 and completed its recommendations in May 2023.
+It's report has been distributed to various stakeholders, including the FDA, CMS, and state Medicaid directors.
+To read the report.

 bottom of page